CaptainPickard/LTSM-TR-Strat/README.md

-# LTSM-TR-Strat
+## LTSM-TR-Strat

-Python project for creating various different LTSM training models
+# Python project for creating market LTSM training models

 Most of this is just for learning purposes modeling "forward" testing trading strategies. using simple EMA and RSI values.